Real Cusco Tour

 After the guided tour, we will board the bus back to Cusco, arriving around 7:00 pm.

-We conclude our excursion to the Super Sacred Valley of the Incas in the Plaza San Francisco, located a few blocks from the Plaza de Armas in Cusco.
+We conclude our excursion in the Plaza San Francisco, located a few blocks from the Plaza de Armas in Cusco.

 ¿Qué incluye?